statechannels/statechannels/packages/nitro-protocol/docs/channel-client-api/channel-client.fakechannelprovider.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-This fake provider becomes the stateful object which handles the calls coming from a non-fake `ChannelClient`<!-- -->.
+Class which simulates a state channel wallet

 <b>Signature:</b>